leangjia/blender_docs/trunk/blender_docs/manual/render/workbench/sampling.rst

 ********

 The quality of the renders can be adjusted by changing the :term:`Anti-Aliasing` method.
-A different one can be selected for the 3D Viewport, Viewport rendering and for final rendering.
+A different one can be selected for the 3D Viewport, viewport rendering and for final rendering.

 The setting for the 3D Viewport is a user preference to specify the anti-aliasing method